OG-Hunter/seditiontracker.github.io-/docs/_suspects/steven-thurlow.md

 courthouse:
 raid:
 perpwalk:
-quote: 'Ahh nothing like a new pair of 511’s and fresh set of level IV SAPI’s in the plate carrier to go “peacefully protest” with.'
+quote: "Ahh nothing like a new pair of 511’s and fresh set of level IV SAPI’s in the plate carrier to go “peacefully protest” with."
 title: Steven Thurlow charged on June 24, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack